alphagov/govuk-dgu-charts/README.md

 - To use a nice url update `/etc/hosts`

-Add `dev.data.gov.uk` after kubernetes.docker.internal on the sameline in the `/etc/hosts` file
+Add `ckan.dev.govuk.digital` after kubernetes.docker.internal on the sameline in the `/etc/hosts` file

 - Creating the cluster